WELCOME TO THE 87FSS FAMILY CHILD CARE PROGRAM (FCC)!

 - Every provider and household members age twelve and older have in-depth background checks.

-- Providers homes are inspected by the Fire, Safety and Public Health Departments at least yearly.
+- Provider's homes are inspected by the Fire, Safety and Public Health Departments annually or more.

 - Unannounced home visits are made by the FCC Office to the home to ensure compliance with all regulations at least once per month.